networkabilityllc/NewWindowsScripts/readme.md

 Alternatively, you can clone the repository and run the script manually.
 Here are the steps:

 1. Clone the repository to your local machine.
+These scripts expect to be run from C:\Prep, so first create that folder, then change to it and run:

    ```bash
    git clone https://github.com/networkabilityllc/NewWindowsScripts.git